AlexanderRadovic/KaggleDataScienceBowl2018/README.md

 # Data Bowl 2018
 The repository contains a number of python scripts designed to help solve the [2018 Kaggle Data Science Bowl](https://www.kaggle.com/c/data-science-bowl-2018).
 Two solutions are developed, one based on the UNet for image segmentation, and the other based on MaskRCNN for instanced segmentation.
-As we need to not just label nuclei but distinct nuclei an instanced segmentation would seem like a superior approach, but my best result so far is with a relatively simple UNet.
+As we need to not just label nuclei but distinct nuclei an instanced segmentation would seem like a superior approach, but my best result is with a relatively simple UNet.

+My final solution implemented a kmeans based reclustering that seemed to dramatically help with the stage1 test set, however it proved a mistake in the final round and actually degraded performance on the stage 2 test set.
+I suspect this is to do with the fine tuning of when to switch between hypotheses about the number of clusters.
+In similiar future projects I would focus on instancing via mask-rcnn in combination with unet segmentation.

 Many thanks to the git repo's:
 - [UNet For Keras](https://github.com/zizhaozhang/unet-tensorflow-keras)